Pere-Strelka/str-to-math-parsing/README.md

-# str-to-math-recognition (stmr)
+# str-to-math-parsing (stmp)
 This is a dll project.
-It contains class MathProblem which can take a string and convert it to the math using class Operation and enum class Operator.
+It contains class MathProblem which can take a string and parse it to the math.
 Math expression requirements:
 - no spaces
 - only digits, signs of mathematical actions (+, -, /, *) and some functions (e.g. 'negate' for negative numbers)